 - Keith Nainby, Faculty Fellow for Advising, Chair and Professor, Communication Studies

-- Paz Olivérez, Interim Vice President for Student Affairs
+- Paz Olivérez, Senior Associate Vice President, Dean of Students, Student Affairs

 - Dana Reneau, Professor, Mathematics